-We're welcoming new post docs Alex Parker and Phil Wages.
-Phil is going to do some work in the lab on cholesterol synthesis and neurodevelopment and Alex will soon be the king of redox biology.
+We're welcoming new post doc Phil Wages.
+Phil is going to do some work in the lab on cholesterol synthesis and neurodevelopment with our good friend Ned Porter in the Department of Chemistry.

 Want to do a Rotation?
 We are always looking for enthusiastic, hard working and awesome graduate students and fellows.
 We have funded programs in redox signaling, environmental stress, neurodegeneration and developing a neurovascular unit on a chip.
 Get in touch with us soon because fall is grant submission time and we'd love to hold a funded slot for you.